 Climate change is driving weather patterns to become increasingly unstable and presents shifting risks for businesses.
 As weather patterns change, many scientists agree that extreme weather is the “new normal.”
 In 2021, the Washington Post found that over 40 percent of Americans lived in a county impacted by extreme weather.

 With extreme weather comes new and increasing costs.
-In 2021, there were 19 events with total costs between $1-Billion and $25-Billion per event.
-15 of those events cost between $1-Billion and $2-Billion each.
-At Demex, we call these extraordinary weather events “Kits” to distinguish them from larger natural catastrophes (aka “Cats”) which cost over $25-Billion.
+Of the 20 extreme weather events costing over $1-Billion in 2021 alone, 14 cost between $1-Billion and $2.5-Billion each.
+At Demex, we call these extraordinary weather events “Kits” to distinguish them from larger natural catastrophes (aka “Cats”) which cost over $2.5-Billion.

 Losses from Kits have increased 5-fold since the ’80s: